drewwilliams5280/footytext_app/README.md

 ### Testing

-This app uses the `rspec` testing suite, as well as other tools such as `capybara`, `shoulda-matchers`, and `simplecov` for coverage reports.
+This app uses the `rspec` testing suite for early-stage testing (ice cream and pizza vs football teams), as well as other tools such as `capybara`, `shoulda-matchers`, and `simplecov` for coverage reports.
 To run the tests, use the command `bundle exec rspec`.
 Tests that are making active API calls to Telnyx are currently skipped and can be recognized by looking for the `xit` beginning block rather than a traditional `it` block.
 Simply remove the `x` to run those tests.

 ### Helpful Links